Long March 9

 Current plans call for the Long March 9 to have a maximum payload capacity of 150,000 kg to low Earth orbit (LEO) and 54,000 kg to trans-lunar injection.
-Its first flight is expected to occur around 2030 in advance of possible Chinese crewed lunar missions sometime during the 2030s.
+Its first flight is planned for 2033, in anticipation of an increase in cadence by China's crewed lunar missions during the 2030s.
+(As of 2023, the first crewed lunar landing attempt by China is expected to occur by the year 2030; this initial effort would use the under-development Long March 10 carrier rocket, the new Mengzhou crewed spacecraft, and the Lanyue crewed lunar lander.)